giterica/giterica-protobuf-api/README.md

 In development
 ==============

-Protobuf API is the glue for different microservices.
+Protobuf/gRPC API.
+The glue for different parts of Giterica.